-A. Schools will be supported and encouraged to build positive relationships with community partners and businesses, B. August-May, C. Business partners and community organizations are necessary for supporting our schools.
+Α. В. C. D. List each specific activity.
+Provide the frequency and duration of each activity.
+Using the most current evidence-based research, detail how it supports the activity(ies) being implemented.
+What method(s) will be used to evaluate the implementation & effectiveness of the activity(ies) listed and how often will this evaluation occur?
+Schools will be supported and encouraged to build positive relationships with community partners and businesses.
+August-May Business partners and community organizations are necessary for supporting our schools.
 These supports help students directly by providing financial assistance, increasing supplies, books, and other resources that increase achievement.
 According to School, Family, and Community Partnerships: Your Handbook for Action by Joyce L. Epstein and Associates "When schools and communities partner to provide services and supports for students, measurable benefits result.
-School-community partnerships focused on academic subjects have been shown to enhance students' attitudes toward and efforts in these subjects, as well as the attitudes of teachers and parents," D. The contributions of these organizations will be present on parent night agendas.
+School-community partnerships focused on academic subjects have been shown to enhance students' attitudes toward and efforts in these subjects, as well as the attitudes of teachers and parents."
+The contributions of these organizations will be present on parent night agendas.
 SAC Committees will evaluate the effectiveness of these contributions for future support.